queicherius/reading-list/javascript/serializing-big-objects.md

 # Serializing big objects

 - **Requirement**:
-  - Serialize a big (100mb) javascript object into a string so it can be saved into redis
+  - Serialize a big (100mb) javascript object into a string using node (for saving into redis)
   - Blocking the event loop while serializing is okay, while deserializing is NOT.
 - **`JSON`**
   - :+1: Native, no module needed